element-plus/element-plus/docs/en-US/guide/installation.md

 ## Import in Browser

-Import ElementPlus through browser HTML tags directly, and use global variable `ElementPlus`.
+Import Element Plus through browser HTML tags directly, and use global variable `ElementPlus`.

 According to different CDN providers, there are different introduction methods.
 Here we use [unpkg](https://unpkg.com) and [jsDelivr](https://jsdelivr.com) as example.